Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 tofu apply

-The providers (AWS, Azure, GCP, Cloudflare, etc.) are the same — provider licences don’t change, only the Terraform core.
-OpenTofu can consume any provider from the Terraform Registry.
+Providers (AWS, Azure, GCP, Cloudflare, etc.) are exactly the same — their licence doesn’t change, only the Terraform core’s.
+OpenTofu can consume any provider from the Terraform Registry without modification.

 In the medium term, some divergence is expected: OpenTofu will add features the community requests but HashiCorp didn’t prioritise.
 That divergence will be incremental, not disruptive.